Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

 \subsection{Temporal investigation of changes in the coupled acoustic pressure and global heat release rate oscillations}

-As discussed in Sec.~\ref{sec:Introduction}, thermoacoustic instability occurs due to a closed-loop interaction between the heat release rate ($\dot{q}^{\prime}$) and acoustic pressure ($p^{\prime}$) fluctuations.
-Several studies have recently shown that the onset of such instability in turbulent combustors is a consequence of mutual synchronization between these $p^{\prime}$ and $\dot{q}^{\prime}$ fluctuations \cite{pawar2017thermoacoustic, godavarthi2018coupled, kasthuri2022coupled, murayama2019attenuation, guan2019chaos, dutta2019investigating, guan2022synchronization}.
+As discussed in Sec.~\ref{sec:Introduction}, thermoacoustic instability occurs due to a closed-loop interaction between the global heat release rate ($\dot{q}^{\prime}$) and acoustic pressure ($p^{\prime}$) fluctuations.
+Several studies have recently shown that the onset of such instability in turbulent combustors is a consequence of mutual synchronization between these $p^{\prime}$ and global $\dot{q}^{\prime}$ fluctuations \cite{pawar2017thermoacoustic, godavarthi2018coupled, kasthuri2022coupled, murayama2019attenuation, guan2019chaos, dutta2019investigating, guan2022synchronization}.
 Therefore, quenching of thermoacoustic instability can be achieved by breaking the synchrony between these two oscillations.
-Thus, in this section, we investigate the effect of delayed acoustic self-feedback on the coupled behavior of the global heat release rate and the acoustic pressure fluctuations during the suppression of thermoacoustic instability.
+Thus, in this section, we investigate the effect of delayed acoustic self-feedback on the coupled behavior of the global $\dot{q}^{\prime}$ and $p^{\prime}$ fluctuations during the occurrence of amplitude death.
 We use different tools from the synchronization theory to study the coupled behavior of these oscillations.
-In Fig.~\ref{fig4}, we examine the locking of the instantaneous phases and frequencies of $p^{\prime}$ and $\dot{q}^{\prime}$ signals using a cross-wavelet transform (CWT) \cite{grinsted2004application, pawar2019temporal}.
-In this plot, the regions of common spectral power for both the signals are highlighted by the bright color, and the corresponding wrapped instantaneous relative phases between them are indicated by arrows.
+In Fig.~\ref{fig4}, we examine the locking of the instantaneous phases and frequencies of $p^{\prime}$ and global $\dot{q}^{\prime}$ signals using a cross-wavelet transform (CWT) \cite{grinsted2004application, pawar2019temporal}.
+In this plot, the regions of common spectral power for both signals are highlighted by the bright color, and the corresponding wrapped instantaneous relative phases between them are indicated by arrows.
 When the signals are synchronized, their CWT shows a larger magnitude of the spectral power throughout the time and a constant alignment of arrows at a particular phase difference.
-In contrast, desynchronization of signals is indicated in the CWT by a near random distribution of the common spectral power and an arbitrary alignment of arrows in time.
+In contrast, the desynchronization of signals is indicated in the CWT by a near random distribution of the common spectral power and an arbitrary alignment of arrows in time.